 This section is intended to provide an overview of some of the components of a law school application.
 It is NOT intended to provide comprehensive advice about the many subjective aspects of law school admission and financial aid and you should not rely on it as such.

 All Drexel students and alumni have free and unlimited access to pre-law advising.
-Call 215.895.2185 to schedule an appointment.
-Students and alumni who are unable to attend an in-person meeting may schedule a telephone consultation.
+Call 215.895.2185 to schedule an appointment or email email@example.com.
+Students and alumni who are unable to attend an in-person meeting may schedule a telephone or Zoom consultation.

 - Law School Admission Test (LSAT): A five-hour standardized test that is required for admission to every ABA-approved law school.
 The LSAT is administered in June, October, December and February.
 Drexel sponsors free practice tests several times each year.
 For more information about the LSAT or to register for an upcoming test, visit the Law School Admission Council's website.
-How should you prepare?
-How important is your LSAT score really?
-What is you're just not a good standardized test taker?
+You can also find information about free study resources on the site.

 - Undergraduate GPA: Did you know that law schools consider more than just your Drexel GPA?
 Work undertaken at other colleges is included as well.
 Repeated classes, plus/minus grades, and other factors all contribute to your law school admission GPA.

 - Personal Statement: This is your chance to "interview" with the law school admission committees.
 What should you tell them?
 What topics should be avoided?
 How can you make your application stand out from among thousands of others?
 Meet with the pre-law advisor prior to and during the application essay writing process.

 - Letters of Recommendation: Law schools care greatly what others say about you, but are you better off getting a letter from a famous individual or someone from a more modest background who knows you well?
 Are letters from lawyers and judges particularly helpful?
 What about professors, TAs, and co-op employers?
 Although all of these are acceptable choices, you should focus on finding someone who knows you well and can speak to your specific strengths.